Jonathan2251/lbd/source/othertype.rst

 double) function call for Cpu0 will be supported after the chapter of function call.
 For hardware cost reason, many CPU have no hardware float instructions.
 They call library function to finish float operations.
-Mips sperarate float operations with a sperarate co-processor for those need float intended application.
+Mips sperarate float operations with a sperarate co-processor for those needing "float intended" application.